giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 The field is the model; `S(z)` is a resolved local state; the structural analysis is an external consumer of that state.
 Evaluation coordinates, output stations, finite-difference steps, meshes, and other numerical choices belong to the consuming application and are not part of the CSF definition.

 ---

 ## 4. Structural analysis

+From this point onward, the workflow belongs to the external structural application.
+Continuous Section Field remains responsible only for resolving the local geometric and material section state at each requested longitudinal position.

-The structural analysis is performed by an external Python application ([cantilever_beam_pole.py](https://github.com/giovanniboscu/continuous-section-field/blob/main/actions-examples/degraded_pole/cantilever_beam_pole.py)) that uses the Continuous Section Field (CSF) as a continuous source of geometric and material information.
-The CSF remains independent of the structural analysis itself: it generates the cross-section and its associated properties at any required longitudinal position, while the analysis script coordinates the static calculation and queries the field whenever sectional data are required.
+The elastic analysis is performed by the Python application [`cantilever_beam_pole.py`](https://github.com/giovanniboscu/continuous-section-field/blob/main/actions-examples/degraded_pole/cantilever_beam_pole.py).
+The script defines the structural problem, applies the loads and prestressing assumptions, calculates the internal actions, recovers the normal and shear stresses, and writes the results.

-In this example, the script loads the CSF model, performs the elastic static analysis of the cantilever pole, and repeatedly queries the continuous field throughout the calculation.
-The CSF is queried whenever the current geometry, material properties, prestressing state, sectional properties, internal actions, or stress recovery require information at a specific longitudinal position.
+Whenever sectional information is required, the application queries CSF at the relevant coordinate `z`.
+CSF then provides the resolved geometry, material distribution, degradation state, and associated sectional properties used by the structural calculations.

 The calculation follows this sequence:

 1. read the analysis settings;
 2. load the Continuous Section Field;
-3. evaluate the cross-section at each requested elevation;
+3. request the local section state at each required elevation;
 4. calculate the residual prestressing force and its position;
 5. calculate the axial force and bending moments acting on the section;
 6. derive the shear forces from the variation of the bending moments;